Best hybrid cars for 2020

 What's the difference between an electric car and a hybrid?

-An electric car is powered solely by an electric motor.
+An electric car is powered solely by an electric motor and battery pack.
 This means that all electric cars need plugging in to the mains to charge them.
+Full hybrid cars are fuelled solely by petrol, with electricity generated on-board under braking or when coasting.

-Electric cars can have a more limited driving range between refuelling (or recharging) than conventional cars.
+Electric cars can have a more limited driving range between refuelling (or recharging) than conventional or hybrid cars.
 But this is changing as the market develops.
-Some electric cars, including Tesla electric cars, have ranges in excess of 200 miles.
+Most models now offer a driving range in excess of 200 miles.
+Each of our electric car reviews includes an independently tested driving range, (typically lower than that quoted by manufacturers) so you can get a better idea of just how far you can go on a single charge.

 A hybrid can be a useful compromise if you don’t want to worry about whether your car will have the range to reach your destination.

 Full hybrids are likely to be the easiest transition from a full petrol or diesel car, as they don't need to be plugged in to charge their electric batteries.
-Plug-in hybrids have a longer electric driving range but, as the name suggests, need to be plugged in to get the most benefit.
+Plug-in hybrids have a longer electric driving range but, as the name suggests, need to be plugged in to maximise their potential fuel economy benefits.

-There’s another kind of car on the horizon, too – hydrogen cars, such as the Toyota Mirai.
+There’s another kind of car on the horizon, too – hydrogen cars, such as the .
 These have an electric motor, but are powered by hydrogen.
-This makes them faster to refuel than battery electric cars (taking about as long as filling a petrol car), and the only tailpipe emission is pure water.
+This makes them faster to refuel than battery electric cars (taking about as long as filling a petrol car).
+Plus the only tailpipe emission is pure water.

 However, hydrogen refuelling stations are currently extremely limited in the UK.

-In theory, this should improve their fuel economy for reasonably long journeys.
-However, we've found standard hybrids that beat similar plug-in hybrids for fuel economy, so check our car reviews before you buy.
+In theory, the combination of battery and petrol power should improve fuel economy for reasonably long journeys, too (provided the battery is charged when you set off).
+However, we've found standard hybrids that beat similar plug-in hybrids for fuel economy, so check our before you buy.

-Standard hybrids don't need to be plugged in to charge their batteries and can be treated like a conventional petrol car in day to day use.
+Standard hybrids don't need to be plugged in to charge their batteries.
+This means they can be treated like a conventional petrol car in day-to-day use, without any negative impact to fuel consumption.

 How long does it take to charge a hybrid car?